A Message from Policy Lab Directors, Professor Zachary Courser and Professor Eric Helland

 Welcome to the Policy Lab’s inaugural newsletter!
 We are excited to announce the launch of our new, semiannual e-newsletter, which will bring you updates on our work in the Lab and cover a wide range of topics including research highlights, alumni profiles, and more.

-This month’s newsletter features an update on the Policy Lab class project with Senior Fellow Kevin Kosar from the American Enterprise Institute (AEI) on voter turnout; reflections on life as a Lab Manager from CMC alum Harrison Hosking; three interviews with recent Policy Lab alumni; a profile of our newest hire, Assistant Director Liz Biskar; trip report on Liz’s recent visit to Washington D.C. for the Transportation Research Board Annual Meeting; and finally a discussion of ways to support our work.
+This month’s newsletter features an update on the Policy Lab class project with Senior Fellow Kevin Kosar from the American Enterprise Institute (AEI) on voter turnout; reflections on life as a Lab Manager from CMC alum Harrison Hosking; three interviews with recent Policy Lab alumni; a profile of our newest hire, Assistant Director Liz Biskar; a trip report on Liz’s recent visit to Washington D.C. for the Transportation Research Board Annual Meeting; and finally a discussion of ways to support our work.

 The last months of the pandemic have been a challenge for students, faculty, and staff across the Claremont Colleges.
 We’re very proud of how our students rose to the challenge, working and attending our class remotely, and continuing to contribute excellently to our policy research projects.
 It was a relief and a delight to see everyone again in person at the Policy Lab office this fall, and to welcome so many new students to the class.
 The Policy Lab course, an experiential learning capstone for students majoring in Public Policy, had its highest-ever class enrollment of 18 students in the fall.
 The new Public Policy major at CMC also continues to grow, with 46 declared student majors as of January 2022.